Skip to Content

 Watch the height of the mower bed

-My husband has the bed on our mower lower early in the summer but always raises it as the hot days start to roll around, and our lawns thank him for it.
+Lower the bed on your mower early in the summer, but then raise it as the hot days start to roll around.
+Your lawns will thank you with their lush growth.

 Keep the lawn mower blades higher in the summer months